ministryofjustice/moj-design-system/app/views/components/banner/README.md

 ## How it works

-There are 2 ways to use the Banner component.
+There are 2 ways to use the banner component.
 You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/), you can use the Nunjucks macro.

 The banner should be displayed at the top of the page above the main heading and below the back link if there is one.